losizm/little-security/README.md

 ## Security Context

-A `SecurityContext` is consulted for permission to apply a restricted operation.
-If permission is granted, the operation is applied; otherwise, the security context raises a `SecurityViolation`.
+A `SecurityContext` is consulted for authorization to apply a restricted operation.
+If authorized, the operation is applied; otherwise, the security context raises a `SecurityViolation`.

 `UserContext` is an implementation of a security context.
 It is constructed